Ascend/modelzoo/built-in/MindSpore/Official/cv/detection/CenterFace_for_MindSpore/README.md

       ```

   we suggest user to use WiderFace dataset to experience our model,
   other datasets need to use the same format as WiderFace.
 In our model, the annotation file is in coco format, the images file is widerface dataset, the ground_truth file format is .mat.
-The annotation file can download from [Baidu](https://pan.baidu.com/s/1j_2wggZ3bvCuOAfZvjWqTg) password: f9hh.
+The annotation file can download following the introduction [here](https://github.com/chenjun2hao/CenterFace.pytorch#train).
 The images file can download from [Widerface](http://shuoyang1213.me/WIDERFACE/index.html).
-The ground_truth file can download from [ground_truth](https://github.com/chenjun2hao/CenterFace.pytorch/tree/master/evaluate/ground_truth).
+The ground_truth file can download from [ground_truth](https://github.com/chenjun2hao/CenterFace.pytorch/tree/master/evaluate/ground_truth.

 # [Environment Requirements](#contents)